 Verapamil specifically targets heart muscle cells, or the myocardium.
 Doctors use this drug to reduce chest pain as it relaxes blood vessels and reduces the amount of oxygen that the heart requires.

-Verapamil is also useful for slowing abnormally rapid and potentially dangerous heart rhythms, such as supraventricular tachycardia.
+Verapamil is also useful for slowing atypically rapid and potentially dangerous heart rhythms, such as supraventricular tachycardia.

 Diltiazem is a medication for controlling heart dysrhythmias (rapid or irregular heart rhythms) and lowering blood pressure.
 In comparison with verapamil, it has a less significant effect on the heart rate.

 Scientists are currently exploring other potential uses for calcium channel blockers.
 For example, by reducing high blood pressure, they believe that calcium channel blockers may be able to lower the risk of Alzheimer’s disease.

 Several other types of medication have an effect similar to that of calcium channel blockers.